MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/web-access/use-the-web-based-windows-powershell-console.md

 -   Running the **Exit** command in the web console.
 This command does not work if the session configuration to which you are connected to is configured to support [NoLanguage](https://msdn.microsoft.com/library/windows/desktop/system.management.automation.pslanguagemode.aspx) mode, or is in a restricted runspace.

-If you want to sign in again, open the Windows PowerShell Web Access web page again, and sign in by following the steps in [To sign in to Windows PowerShell Web Access](#BKMK_signin) in this topic.
+If you want to sign in again, open the Windows PowerShell Web Access web page again, and sign in by following the steps in [to sign in to windows powershell web access](#bkmk_signin) in this topic.

 <a href="" id="BKMK_web"></a>